cloudpetticoats/deep-reinforcement-learning/README.md

 # _3.Performance_

-We tested our code in the Gym, and some of the results are as follows.
+We tested our code in the Gym, and the results are as follows.

 <table style="width:100%; text-align:center;">
   <tr>